-The factory installed towing hitch on this coach is capable of pulling either 10,000 or 15,000 lbs. (max.), depending on model.
-However, the vertical (tongue) weight may vary according to chassis and model combinations. (see label on hitch).
+The factory installed towing hitch on this coach is capable of pulling 15,000 lbs. (max).
+However, the vertical (tongue) weight may vary according to chassis and model combinations (see label on hitch).
 Towing capacity may be less than hitch rating.